avelino/awesome-go/README.md

 - [Continuous Delivery in Go](https://www.manning.com/books/continuous-delivery-in-go) - This practical guide to continuous delivery shows you how to rapidly establish an automated pipeline that will improve your testing, code quality, and final product.
 - [For the Love of Go](https://bitfieldconsulting.com/books/love) - An introductory book for Go beginners.
 - [Know Go: Generics](https://bitfieldconsulting.com/books/generics) - A guide to understanding and using generics in Go.
+- [The Power of Go: Tests](https://bitfieldconsulting.com/books/tests) - A guide to testing in Go.
 - [The Power of Go: Tools](https://bitfieldconsulting.com/books/tools) - A guide to writing command-line tools in Go.
 - [Writing A Compiler In Go](https://compilerbook.com)
 - [Writing An Interpreter In Go](https://interpreterbook.com) - Book that introduces dozens of techniques for writing idiomatic, expressive, and efficient Go code that avoids common pitfalls.